 We recommend you download the latest version of Adobe Reader to view and download the PDF forms.
 The program is free and will allow you to use editable PDF forms.

 For questions, email email@example.com or call 509-335-6424.
 When emailing with questions, please put “Form Question“ in the subject line and include your student ID number in your email.

 Students should submit their POS by the end of their second class but no later than the completion of 12 credits.
 Discuss your plan with your faculty advisor and then fill out the POS form at https://gradschool.wsu.edu/documents/2016/08/program-study-request.pdf/.

 Note that a pre-requisite to the Managing Variability courses, EM580 or EM585, is an undergraduate level statistics course.
 If you do not have an undergraduate level statistics course or you wish a refresher in statistics, talk to your adviser to add EM 503 Managing Variability Using Statistics in your POS.
-EM 503 is taught as an asynchronous course and available every semester starting Fall 2021.
+EM 503 is an elective course taught in the Fall starting 2022.